A Local’s Guide to San Pedro de Atacama, Chile

 Why visit

 San Pedro de Atacama is the main base from which travelers can explore the surrounding Atacama Desert, the driest desert in the world.
-All around you you have high altitude lagoons, salt flats, enormous sand dunes, lunar-like valleys, and even indigenous archaeological sites.
+All around town you have high altitude lagoons, shimmering salt flats, enormous sand dunes, lunar-like valleys, and even indigenous archaeological sites.
 There is also incredible star gazing to be had.

 With its unpaved streets and adobe buildings, the town itself is a pleasant little place with a bit of a frontier feel.
 Wandering around here it is easy to feel a bit like you’ve gone back in time.